 Clean out china cabinet and dust inside shelves

 Clean patio doors and patio door tracks

 Don't let the list overwhelm you as most of the tasks on the weekly list take only a few minutes each.
 I haven't ever spent more than an hour cleaning weekly in my kitchen.
 Set a timer and see how much you can accomplish in thirty minutes or an hour.

 Let's Talk Cleaning Tools: (Affiliate links below)

 Having good cleaning tools makes the job easier.
-I use my duster attachment on my vacuum to go over baseboards, vacuum out drawers and whatever else may need dusted (tops of fridge, light fixtures, any ledges you may have on cabinets etc.).
-I still need a rag but it makes me feel better to see that dust being sucked up.
+I use my duster attachment on my vacuum to go over baseboards, vacuum out drawers and whatever else may need to be dusted (tops of the fridge, light fixtures, any ledges you may have on cabinets, etc.).
+I still need a rag, but it makes me feel better to see that dust being sucked up.